metno/S-ENDA-documentation/source/use_case_northern_lights.rst

 ..

-- User experience cloudy conditions and wants to find nearby areas with less clouds.
+- User experiences cloudy conditions and wants to find nearby areas with less clouds.
-- User planning an excursion want to check the recent cloud cover information to plan the excursion.
+- User planning an excursion wants to check the recent cloud cover information to plan the excursion.

 Pre-conditions
 ==============

-..

-- Satellite product for visualisation clouds (gridded) at night must be available for WMS
+- Satellite product for visualising clouds (gridded) at night must be available as WMS
-- Satellite product for download in like netcdf(gridded) for a more experienced user to visualize in their prefered tool
+- Satellite data (gridded) must be accessible for an experienced user to visualize in their preferred tool
-- Meta data must be registered for the product for the user to be able to find it.
+- Metadata must be registered for the user to be able to find the dataset

 Post-conditions
 ===============

-..

-- User is able to zoom and pan in a WMS with the product overlayed some map to easy relate the data to a location.
+- User is able to zoom and pan in a WMS with the product overlayed some map to easily relate the data to a location
-- User is able to load the downloaded data into the desired visualisation tool
+- User is able to load the downloaded data into a desired visualisation tool

 Normal Flow
 ===========

 ..

-- User search for cloud cover Northern Norway (skydekke Nord-Norge)
+- User search for cloud cover over Northern Norway (skydekke Nord-Norge)
-- Return possible sources of cloud cover data.
+- Return possible sources of cloud cover data

-  - cloud data from the model
+  - cloud data from a model
-  - satellite product visualize the cloud coverage
+  - satellite product showing the current cloud coverage

-- The description must explain the strength of each product makeing the user able to choose the right product for his/her use.
+- The data description must explain the strength of each product to enable the user to choose the right product for his/her needs
-- when selecting the satellite image this should be display in a wms display( on top of a map) makeing the user able to pan and zoom.
-Possible also switch between different times.
+- When selecting the satellite image this should be display in a wms display (on top of a map) enabling the user to pan and zoom, and possibly also to switch between different times.

 Alternative Flows